rubenvangenugten/autobiographical_interview_scoring/README.md

 Expected setup:
  - .csv file with narratives located in your google drive
  - .csv file has at least three columns called 'participantID', 'prompt', and 'text'.
-These column names should be spelled exactly as they are here.
+If you wnat to use this without modifying code, it is important to use this exact spelling of these column names.
  -